 Teachers will have to refer many books and talk to several veteran teachers for designing an effective teaching plan.

-It will also involve deep research and planning out activities which will be appealing to students.
-Thus it takes lots of time and efforts before even starting a session.
+It will also involve deep research and planning out activities that will be appealing to students.
+Thus it takes lots of time and effort before even starting a session.

 9. Going overboard: